thatchej/R-ClassicBooks/docs/tasks.md

 -----
 In this module we'll create a visualization that presents data about Charles Dickens' literary works.

 The dataset provided for this module is separated into two main csv files.
-One called 'titles.csv' and the other called 'stats.csv'.
+One called `titles.csv` and the other called `stats.csv`.

 Each file was created using data compiled from Project Gutenberg.
-There is a common column between the datasets, the Project Gutenberg ebook `id`, which we will use to join the two csv files together.
+There is a common column between the datasets, the Project Gutenberg eBook `id`, which we will use to join the two csv files together.

 We will filter this data to only include Dickens' work and then plot it using the ggplot2 package.